SrimantaBarua/bed/checklist.md

   - [ ] What format?
 Declarative (YAML)?
 Or programmatic?
 - [ ] Popups (completion, tooltip)
 - [ ] Render in "layers".
 This will make it easy to implement shadows
-- [ ] Syntax highlighting
+- [ ] Syntax highlighting - Syntect
-  - [ ] Parse tree - generic node types
-    - [ ] Parsers for specific languages
+  - [ ] One thread for rehighlighting background buffers, and one thread per active buffer.
-  - [ ] Alternative - TextMate grammars?
-Syntect?
-  - [ ] On-demand syntax highlighting when jumping?
-Possible?
-    - [ ] If yes, mark regions of highlighted text as "dirty" / "clear"
-    - [ ] API to change color/underline of shaped lines without reshaping
 - [ ]  Plugins.
 API?
 Scripting?
 Related to config
   - [ ] LSP for completion